Carl Gafford

-Carl Gafford (born November 23, 1953) is a colorist (and occasional editor) who has worked for several decades in the comics industry.
-His career has spanned several publishers, including Marvel Comics, DC Comics and Topps Comics.
+Carl Gafford (November 23, 1953–July 13, 2020) was a colorist (and occasional editor) who worked for several decades in the comics industry.
+He worked for a number of publishers during his career, including Marvel Comics, DC Comics, and Topps Comics.
+Gafford was notable for his use of the "color hold" technique in his coloring work (where the black areas of the art are replaced with another color).